xleon/xleon.github.io/_posts/2017-04-06-uwp-mobile-side-loading.md

 ## Upload symbols to HockeyApp

 To see better crash information and stack traces, right after the previous step, drag the _.appxsym_ file to the HockeyApp page.
-Then, go to _ProjectFolder/bin/ARM_, zip the file _YourAppName.pdb_ and drag it to the same page.
+Then, go to _ProjectFolder/bin/ARM_, zip the file _YourAppName.pdb_ and drag _YourAppName.zip_ to the same page.
 There is also a button to "Upload build or sym" and another to "Upload zipped .pdb":

 <div style="text-align:center">
     <img src="/images/symbols.png" alt="upload symbols to hockeyapp">